 - 5.2.5 the Licensee shall assist the Licensor to the extent necessary in the procurement of any protection or to protect any of the Licensor's rights to the Intellectual Property Rights.
-In the event any third party lodges a claim concerning the Intellectual Property Rights, the Licensor, if it so desires, may commence or prosecute any claims or lawsuits in its own name or in the name of the Licensee or join the Licensee as a party thereto.
+In the event any third party lodges a claim concerning the Intellectual Property Rights, the Licenser, if it so desires, may commence or prosecute any claims or lawsuits in its own name or in the name of the Licensee or join the Licensee as a party thereto.
 In the event any third party infringes any Intellectual Property Rights, the Licensee shall notify the Licensor in writing of any such infringements, or imitation by others of the Intellectual Property Rights which may come to the Licensee's attention, and the Licensor shall have the sole right to determine whether or not any action shall be taken on account of any such infringements; - 5.2.6 the Licensee shall use the Intellectual Property Rights only in accordance with this Agreement and shall not use the Intellectual Property Rights in any way that, in the opinion of the Licensor, is deceptive, misleading or in any way damaging to such Intellectual Property Rights or the reputation of the Licensor; and - 5.2.7 without the Licensor's consent, the Licensor shall not, and shall not license a third party to, modify, improve or develop the licensed software hereunder in any manner.
-During the effective protection period of the licensed software, the Licensee agrees that, to the extent permitted by the PRC laws, if there are any results from its modification or improvement to the licensed software or any new software developed based on the licensed software (collectively "Improved Software"), any ownership (including without limitation copyright) of such Improved Software as well as any rights and interests relating to such ownership shall belong to the Licensee, the Licensee covenants and agrees to transfer the ownership on the Improved Software to the Licensor without consideration.
+During the effective protection period of the licensed software, the Licensee agrees that, to the extent permitted by the PRC laws, if there are any results from its modification or improvement to the licensed software or any new software developed based on the licensed software (collectively "Improved Software"), any ownership (including without limitation copyright) of such Improved Software as well as any rights and interests relating to such ownership shall belong to the Licensor.
+Notwithstanding any contrary provisions in the PRC laws providing that ownership to the Improved Software shall belong to the Licensee, the Licensee covenants and agrees to transfer the ownership on the Improved Software to the Licensor without consideration.